JohnCCarpenter/ChessSoftware/README.md

 In the context of a chessboard application:
  - As a user, I want to be able to start a standard game of chess with the pieces where they are meant to be
- - As a user, I want to be able to move a piece from one position to another
+ - As a user, I want to be able to move a piece from one position to another through a console
  - As a user, I want to be able to capture an enemy's piece with my own
  - As a user, I want to be able to see where the pieces are located on the board
  - As a user, I want to have the option to learn how different pieces are allowed to move in my game
+ - As a user, I want to be able to see which pieces I have captured

  **An excerpt from the project requirements that needs to be met and explicitly stated above is as below:**